Gloria K. Bradford Society

 Amber would like to thrift and paint in her spare time, but her actual hobbies are less creative.
 She spends most of her free time watching her brothers play baseball and re-watching the Harry Potter films.

 Greer Goss ('20)

-Greer Goss was born and raised in Dallas, Texas.
+Greer Goss is a 3L from Dallas, Texas.
 In 2017, she graduated with distinction from The University of Virginia, where she double majored in Political Philosophy, Policy and Law (PPL) and Media Studies.
 Through her studies of policy and law, she realized she wanted to pursue a legal career.
 Wanting to return to her Texas roots and officially be a part of her family’s longhorn tradition, she enrolled at The University of Texas School of Law.

-During her 1L year, Greer joined Texas Business Law Society, Delta Theta Phi Law Fraternity and Women’s Law Caucus.
-She was an active member of the Society Program’s intramural sports teams, including this year’s flag football championship team.
-Having felt the positive impact of the Society Program on her 1L experience, Greer is eager to plan exciting events for Bradford Society to help members of the class of 2021 get to know one another and enjoy their Texas Law experience.
+Having felt the positive impact of the Society Program on her 1L experience, Greer was eager to join the program as a 2L.
+She is excited to return for her second year as a Society Coordinator.
+She looks forward to helping the members of the class of 2022 get to know one another and enjoy their Texas Law experience.

-Greer loves dogs (her family’s and strangers’), exploring the restaurant scene, watching reruns of The Office, finding Instagram-worthy spots, reading on the beach, and ’90s music.
+Greer loves dogs (her family’s and strangers’).
+She enjoys exploring the restaurant scene, playing intramural flag football, finding Instagram-worthy spots, reading on the beach, and ’90s music.